There are many advantages to choosing not to have, or postponing sexual activity while in college.

 - Self-respect: You’ll know that you are able to stand up for what is right for you.

 These are only a few of the advantages of postponing sexual relationships (abstinence).
-For more information, talk to your health care provider, contact the health education staff, or find literature at Student Health Service or in the satellite health literature sites (Rec.
-Center, Walnut Hall by Security, and in Hobson Union).
+For more information, talk to your health care provider, contact the health education staff or find literature at Student Health Service or in the satellite health literature sites (Wellness Center, Walnut Hall and in Hobson Student Union).